York Beach (baseball): History

-The Maine State League began play on June 10, 1908.
+York Beach began Maine State League began play on June 10, 1908.
 On July 19, 1908, both the York Beach and Pine Tree Capers teams disbanded during the season.
 York Beach had a 10–15 record when the team folded.
 When the Portland Blue Sox withdrew on August 28, 1908, it caused the four remaining Maine State League teams to fold.
 The Portland Blue Sox were in first place with a 32–20 record when disbanding.
 Portland finished ahead of the Bangor White Sox (31–22), Lewiston/Augusta (20–26) and Biddeford (18–30) in the standings.
 Pine Tree had a 15–13 record when folding and York Beach was 10–15.
 Since Portland had folded, Bangor was awarded the 1908 Maine State League Championship.

 It was documented that George Grebenstein was a player on the York Beach team and served as "captain" of the team.

 According to reports, the York Beach uniforms were green and brown.

 York Beach, Maine has not hosted another minor league team.